SPRING SPECIAL, Limited Time Offer. Save $3,000 on a New System Installation. While Supplies Last. More details...

 Do heat pumps work in cold weather?

 Modern heat pumps work efficiently down to 5°F or below.
-San Francisco and San Mateo & San Francisco Counties's mild winters are ideal for heat pump heating.
+San Francisco's mild winters are ideal for heat pump heating.
 We can add auxiliary backup heat for the coldest days if needed.

 What rebates are available for heat pumps?